 Members in capped drawdown should be aware that any pension debit could have a significant impact on the maximum income that they can take.

 If someone is under age 75 and their fund reduces following a pension debit, then there should be a review of the maximum income limit for the remaining years of the review period.
 The income limit should be recalculated on the day the pension sharing order takes effect using the remaining capped drawdown fund and the individual’s age at that time.
 However, the reduced maximum income limit does not take effect until the start of the next pension year in the review period.

 It follows that a review of the income limit would not be carried out if the pension debit is made in the final pension year of the review period.
 In this scenario, the income limit would be reviewed as normal once the review period has expired.
 Similarly, if a pension debit is made from a fund belonging to someone aged 75 or over, then the income limit would need to be reviewed as normal on the next annual review date.

 A foreign court has no jurisdiction to make a pension sharing order against a UK pension arrangement.
 If a couple are getting divorced overseas and they wish to share the benefits held under a UK pension arrangement, they need to obtain a pension sharing order from a UK court.
-The relevant court order would need to be made under Part III of the Matrimonial and Family Proceedings Act 1984 (or the equivalent Scottish legislation) and follow the usual format of a UK court order, quoting the UK plan number and the relevant percentage or amount (Scotland only) to be shared.
+The relevant court order would need to be made under Part III of the Matrimonial and Family Proceedings Act 1984 (or the equivalent Scottish legislation) and follow the usual format of a UK court order, quoting the UK plan number and the relevant percentage (or, in Scotland only, the amount) to be shared.

-If the ex-spouse or ex-civil partner is living overseas at the time of the divorce, and they do not have an existing UK pension arrangement, they may have difficulty setting one up to accept their pension credit.
+If the ex-spouse or ex-civil partner is living overseas at the time of the divorce, they may have difficulty finding a UK provider who will accept the pension credit as some are authorised only to do business with UK residents.
 An alternative option could be to transfer the pension credit direct to a qualifying recognised overseas pension scheme (QROPS).